 The “SweetBlock” campaign was inspired by the cake recipes that the country’s newspapers would publish to protest articles that had been censored by the country’s repressive military dictatorship between 1964 and 1985.

 This professional campaign titled 'SweetBlock' was published in Brazil in May, 2021.
 It was created for the brands: Abraji and Congresso em Foco, by ad agency: FCB.
 This Integrated medium campaign is related to the Public Interest, NGO industry and contains 10 media assets.
-It was submitted about 1 year ago.
+It was submitted almost 2 years ago.

 Advertising Agency: FCB BRASIL, FCB/SIX